SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - CAGE code assignment through the Defense Logistics Agency

-Processing typically takes 10-15 business days when everything is accurate.
-You'll receive email notifications about validation status.
+Processing takes 10-15 business days when everything is accurate.
+You will receive email notifications about your validation status.
+Check the email associated with your Login.gov account regularly during this period.

-Common SAM Registration Mistakes and How to Avoid Them
+Common SAM.gov Registration Mistakes and How to Avoid Them

-With 1 in 5 registrations containing errors, knowing what trips people up helps you avoid the same problems.
+With 1 in 5 registrations containing errors according to Georgia Tech research, knowing what trips people up saves significant time and frustration.

 Data Validation Failures

 Business name mismatch.
 Your legal business name must match IRS records exactly.
 One character difference causes validation failure.
-Before registering, verify your exact business name as registered with the IRS.
+Before starting SAM.gov registration, verify your exact business name as registered with the IRS by checking your original EIN confirmation letter.

 Address formatting errors.
 Physical addresses must match USPS formatting standards.
-Use the USPS address verification tool to confirm your address format before entering it in SAM.
+Use the USPS address verification tool to confirm your format before entering it.
+Common issues include abbreviation inconsistencies (Street vs St) and suite number formatting.

 EIN/TIN mismatch.
-If your taxpayer identification doesn't match IRS records, registration fails.
-Verify this information before starting.
+If your taxpayer identification does not match IRS records, your SAM.gov registration fails.
+Verify this information against your original IRS documentation before starting.

 Duplicate Identifier Issues

 Duplicate UEI requests.
-Requesting a UEI multiple times triggers duplicate entries that delay registration until resolved.
-Submit once and wait for processing.
+Requesting a UEI multiple times triggers duplicate entries that delay SAM.gov registration until resolved.
+Submit once and wait for processing--do not resubmit because you think the first attempt failed.

 CAGE code conflicts.
-If you had a previous CAGE code that wasn't properly linked, you may get a duplicate code assigned.
+If you had a previous CAGE code that was not properly linked, you may get a duplicate code assigned.
 This causes validation failure and potential loss of past performance data.
-Check for existing CAGE codes before registering.

 Incorrect account details.
-Wrong routing or account numbers cause payment failures and can trigger validation rejections.
-Triple-check these numbers.
+Wrong routing or account numbers cause payment failures after you win contracts.
+Triple-check these numbers during registration.

 CAGE Code Requirements for Federal Contractors

 Your CAGE code is automatically assigned through SAM.gov during registration.
-Here's what you need to know:
+Here is what you need to know.

 What CAGE Codes Are

 A Commercial and Government Entity code is a five-character alphanumeric identifier issued by the Defense Logistics Agency.
-It identifies physical facility locations and supports procurement processes throughout the federal government.
+It identifies your physical facility location and supports procurement processes throughout the federal government, especially for Department of Defense contracts.

 CAGE Code Renewal

 CAGE codes obtained after August 26, 2016 must be renewed every five years.
-Codes held before that date don't expire.
-Mark your renewal date on your calendar.
+Codes held before that date do not expire.
+Mark your CAGE code renewal date separately from your SAM.gov registration renewal--they operate on different timelines.

 International Contractors

-Vendors outside the United States obtain NATO CAGE codes (NCAGE) through:
+Vendors outside the United States obtain NATO CAGE codes (NCAGE) through their country's National Codification Bureau (for NATO members) or through the NATO Support Agency (for non-NATO countries).

 Annual Renewal Requirements

-Your SAM registration must be renewed every 365 days to remain active.
+Your SAM.gov registration must be renewed every 365 days to remain active.
 An expired registration means:

 - You cannot receive contract awards